 As the crowds on the 18th began to disperse and make way for the 26 year-old American, Johnson eventually hit his second.
 The approach wound up in the thick rough left of the green.

 Following an excellent chip, Johnson pushed an 8-foot par putt that could have won him his first major championship.

 Or so we thought.

-At that moment, we were under the assumption that once again Dustin Johnson had given away a golden opportunity to win a major championship – but on this day, that opportunity would be stolen away in cruel and sadistic fashion.
+At that moment, we were under the assumption that once again Dustin Johnson had given away a golden opportunity to win a major.
+But on this day, that opportunity would vanish in cruel and sadistic fashion.

-When hitting his second shot at 18, Johnson ground his club in the sandy earth where his ball lie – which also happened to be one of Whistling Straits’ many bunkers.
+When hitting his second shot at 18, Johnson ground his club in the sandy earth where his ball lie.
+That also happened to be one of Whistling Straits’ many bunkers.

 After an extended delay, the PGA rules committee hit Dustin Johnson with a two-stroke penalty, pushing him back to -9 in the tournament, and knocking him out of the playoff that eventually featured Bubba Watson and eventual winner, Martin Kaymer.

 And this is where the controversy hits its boiling point.